bedops/bedops/docs/content/reference/file-management/conversion.rst

 Data conversion
 ===============

-Convert a variety of common genomic data types to BED with no loss of information.
+These scripts convert a variety of common genomic data types to BED with no loss of information.
+In using these tools, you can easily prepare data from these formats for use with core BEDOPS tools, whether bigWig, VCF, GFF/GTF, BAM/SAM etc.

 .. toctree::